Hiroshi Miyauchi

-Hiroshi Miyauchi (宮内 洋, Miyauchi Hiroshi) is a Japanese actor and singer from Chiba Prefecture.
+Hiroshi Miyauchi (宮内 洋, Miyauchi Hiroshi) is a Japanese actor and talent from Chiba Prefecture.
 Miyauchi graduated from Nihon University.
 In 1969, he signed with Toei Company and made his film debut with Nagasaki Blues.
 He first attracted attention after landing a role in a television series, in Key Hunter on TBS.

-He is best known for playing some of the most memorable roles in Tokusatsu history, such as Akira Shinmei/Aoranger in Himitsu Sentai Goranger, Soukichi Banba/Big One in the Sentai series JAKQ Dengekitai, Chief Councillor Naoyuki Miura in Chōriki Sentai Ohranger, Shiro Kazami in Kamen Rider V3 (in which he also sang the opening theme for) and Ken Hayakawa in Kaiketsu Zubat.
+He is best known for playing some of the most memorable roles in Tokusatsu history, such as Akira Shinmei/Aoranger in Himitsu Sentai Goranger, Soukichi Banba/Big One in the Sentai series J.A.K.Q.
+Dengekitai, Chief Councillor Naoyuki Miura in Chouriki Sentai Ohranger, Shiro Kazami in Kamen Rider V3 (in which he also sang the opening theme for) and Ken Hayakawa in Kaiketsu Zubat.